Welcome to Instinct Windsports

 Teaching Mandate: We teach in small class sizes to focus on the students at hand.
 We require all students to register for each session so we never have more than 4 pilots per instructor at anytime.
 This is for maximum efficiency and maximum focus.

-With our focus on creating pilots for our community and our efficient modern training, we have turned out more rated pilots into our clubs than any other school in the area in less time and less cost to the students.
+With our focus on creating pilots for our community and our efficient modern training, we have turned out more rated pilots into our clubs than any other school in the area in less time AND at less cost to the students.
 We may not operate full-time but we are much more successful growing Ontario's rated pilot base.

 Tandems: We don’t allow for teaching-time to cross with our tandeming times.
-We do most of our tandems mid-afternoon on the weekends and that is normally during very windy, turbulent and soaring times and that is no place for students.
+We do most of our tandems mid-afternoon on Saturdays and that is normally during very windy, turbulent and soaring times and that is no place for students.
 We do allow graduated students to fly during tandem time was well but they need to book into our tandem schedule to reserve a spot (additional fees apply).

 Schedule: All of our training sessions are events listed in our Instinct Pilots Facebook group.
 We usually post confirmation of all sessions in those events the day-of the event.
 You shouldn’t come out if there is no confirmation notice.
 If there isn’t a confirmation, we have likely forgot (good or bad) - please message us and we will let you know.
 If there is already 4 students signed up, signup anyways and state your intentions.
 We may cancel other students (or you) if the conditions or type of winch out isn’t suitable for whomever is signed up.
 Don’t be offended if you get bumped.